 Welcome to Year 4!

-Welcome back to Spring term.
-We have lots of fun learning planned.
-The termly forecast below gives you more detail about the learning which will take place within our topic which this term is still based around Japan although we will be focusing on robots for our science, DT and English work.
+We are about to embark on another fantastic year, and we have lots of fun learning planned.
+The termly forecast below gives you more detail about the learning which will take place within our topic this term which is based around The Romans.
+The children are already excited by this which is great to see.

-A few practical matters for you to be aware of.
+A few practical matters to make you aware of…

 Homework